 Preached May 21, 1922

 This morning we are to think of the Fundamentalist controversy which threatens to divide the American churches, as though already they were not sufficiently split and riven.
-A scene, suggestive for our thought, is depicted in the fifth chapter of the book of the Acts, where the Jewish leaders have before them Peter and other of the apostles because they have been preaching Jesus as the Messiah.
-Moreover, the Jewish leaders propose to slay them, when in opposition Gamaliel speaks: “Refrain from these men, and let them alone: for if this counsel or this work be of men, it will come to nought: but if it be of God, ye cannot overthrow it; lest haply ye be found even to fight against God.”
+A scene, suggestive for our thought, is depicted in the fifth chapter of the Book of the Acts, where the Jewish leaders hale before them Peter and other of the apostles because they have been preaching Jesus as the Messiah.
+Moreover, the Jewish leaders propose to slay them, when in opposition Gamaliel speaks: “Refrain from these men, and let them alone: for if this counsel or this work be of men, it will be overthrown: but if it be of God, ye will not be able to overthrow them; lest haply ye be found even to be fighting against God.”

 If a man is a genuine liberal, his primary protest is not against holding these opinions, although he may well protest against their being considered the fundamentals of Christianity.
 This is a free country and anybody has a right to hold these opinions, or any others, if he is sincerely convinced of them.
 The question is: has anybody a right to deny the Christian name to those who differ with him on such points and to shut against them the doors of the Christian fellowship?
 The Fundamentalists say that this must be done.
 In this country and on the foreign field they are trying to do it.
 They have actually endeavored to put on the statute books of a whole state binding laws against teaching modern biology.
 If they had their way, within the church, they would set up in Protestantism a doctrinal tribunal more rigid than the pope’s.
 In such an hour, delicate and dangerous, when feelings are bound to run high, I plead this morning the cause of magnanimity and liberality and tolerance of spirit.
-I would, if I could reach their ears, say to the Fundamentalists about the liberals what Gamaliel said to the Jews, “Refrain from these men, and let them alone: for if this counsel or this work be of men, it will come to nought: but if it be of God ye cannot overthrow it; lest haply ye be found even to fight against God.”
+I would, if I could reach their ears, say to the Fundamentalists about the liberals what Gamaliel said to the Jews, “Refrain from these men, and let them alone: for if this counsel or this work be of men, it will be overthrown; but if it is of God ye will not be able to overthrow them; lest haply ye be found even to be fighting against God.”

 Consider another matter upon which there is a serious and sincere difference of opinion between evangelical Christians: the second coming of our Lord.
 The second coming was the early Christian phrasing of hope.
 No one in the ancient world had ever thought, as we do, of development, progress, gradual change, as God’s way of working out his will in human life and institutions.
 They thought of human history as a series of ages succeeding one another with abrupt suddenness.
 The Greco-Roman world gave the names of metals to the ages—gold, silver, bronze, iron.
 The Hebrews had their ages too—the original Paradise in which man began, the cursed world in which man now lives, the blessed Messianic Kingdom some day suddenly to appear on the clouds of heaven.
 It was the Hebrew way of expressing hope for the victory of God and righteousness.
 When the Christians came they took over that phrasing of expectancy and the New Testament is aglow with it.
 The preaching of the apostles thrills with the glad announcement, “Christ is coming!”